-As you’re learning, Japanese you’ll learn to use proper grammar and to include the right particles in the right places.
+As you learn Japanese, you’ll learn to use proper grammar and to include the right particles in the right places.
 This is important because it gives you a proper understanding of the language, and this knowledge is what you should base your Japanese language proficiency on.

-What is correct usage of language anyway?
+What is correct usage of language, anyway?

-It’s somewhat ironic that learners of the Japanese language sometimes go to great lengths to speak correctly by carefully choosing the right particles, when it is often more correct to just leave them out.
+It’s somewhat ironic that learners of the Japanese language sometimes go to great lengths to speak correctly by carefully choosing the right particles, when it’s often more correct to just leave them out.

 It’s like how you never actually ask your friends in English “Would you like to go to watch a movie?”
 You say “Wanna see a movie?”
 For day-to-day conversations, most native English speakers know that the latter is more correct, even though that sentence doesn’t even have a subject!

 The way Japanese people use Japanese is unquestionably the most correct way and, trust me, they use slang a lot!
 By trying to structure your sentences neatly and going out of your way to be grammatically right, you might actually be standing out.

 When you want to sound casual in Japanese you should really just try to leave out some of the unnecessary particles.
 Often, you’ll be uncertain as to whether to use は or が, when in fact the most natural choice is just to leave them both out.
 So that’s a cool little trick you can use to turn your uncertainty in Japanese into confidence—but seriously, learn the particles!

 Some particles like ね and よ add flavor to an entire sentence.
 These are incredibly important in slang.